pauladigun/cor_EA/README.md

- RA AND RegCM4 INDICES evaluation
+ RA and RegCM4 INDICES evaluation